shambhavi1701/Female-Diabetes-Prediction-using-ML/README.md

 ### 1. Importing the Dependencies

 - Numpy, pandas, and scikit-learn are imported to handle data and build the machine learning model.

+### 2. Data Collection and Analysis

+- The diabetes dataset is loaded into a pandas DataFrame.
+- Basic data analysis is performed, including displaying the first few rows, shape, and statistical measures.
+- The distribution of outcomes (non-diabetic and diabetic) is explored.